Interested in starting a dialogue in your area? Click here for AWARE's toolkit!

-Saturday Dialogue (SD) is a monthly gathering for white anti-racists who want to discuss issues of identity, community, privilege and racism in our lives with the intention to strengthen our practice as anti-racists in alliances, relationships, and interactions with people of color.
+Saturday Dialogue (SD) is a gathering for white anti-racists who want to discuss issues of identity, community, privilege and racism in our lives with the intention to strengthen our practice as anti-racists in alliances, relationships, and interactions with people of color.

 Regular, recurring dialogues throughout the year focus on the intersections of multiple identities, including Race and Class, Sexuality and Race, and Gender and Race.
 Other workshops focus on relationships, Radical White Identity and Community, and issues such as police and the prison industrial complex, immigration, and gentrification.

 When and where is Saturday Dialogue?

 Saturday Dialogue is free, open to the public.
 SD usually takes place on the first Saturday of every month, 1:00-4:00pm on the Westside of Los Angeles, on the second Saturday of the month 10:30am-1:30pm in Encino, on the third Saturday of the month, 1:00-4:00pm on the Eastside of Los Angeles, and on the fourth Saturday of the month, 11:00am-2:00pm in Claremont (Northeast L.A.
 County).
 If it's your first time, it is best to confirm the date/time with us by emailing awarela *at* gmail.com (or through the contact page on this site) as we try to avoid dates that coincide with major holidays.

 Interested in attending an upcoming dialogue?
 Have questions?
 Want to form your own white anti-racist dialogue in your community?
 Contact Us.